Fill your College Details

 Kubernetes Basic Interview Questions

-2. Explain the architecture of Kubernetes.
+2. Describe the architecture of Kubernetes.

-• Worker Nodes: Worker nodes run containerised apps and comprise pods (group of containers), kube-proxy (networking), and kubelet (node agent).
-This distributed architecture ensures efficient resource utilisation, scalability, and fault tolerance.
+• Worker nodes are where containerised apps run.
+They consist of pods (group of containers), kube-proxy (networking), and kubelet (node agent).
+This distributed architecture allows for efficiencies in a range of areas including resource overhead, scalability, fault tolerance, monitoring, etc.

 custom img